adamkrogh/goodreads-dotnet/README.md

 - user_status.show — Get a user status.
 - user_status.index — View user statuses.
 - work.editions — See all editions by work.

-#### Not Implementing

-API methods that don't seem useful or are not worth the effort.

-- search.authors — Find an author by name.
-  - This doesn't really seem that useful...

 #### Deprecated